-The destination of choice for women in health care.
+USACS: The destination of choice for women in healthcare

-USACS is particularly well positioned to launch this program because of our physician-owned model, which allows us to create collaborative company policies that reflect the wants and needs of our workforce.
-Gender diversity is not just a benefit for our team, however.
-It also offers benefits for the health systems we serve.
-When clinicians reflect the diversity of their patients, the results are better care and better outcomes.
+USACS is well-positioned to launch this program because our physician-owned model allows us to create collaborative company policies that reflect the wants and needs of our nationwide workforce.
+Gender diversity is not just good for our team.
+It benefits the health systems we serve.
+When physicians and APPs mirror the diversity of their patients, better care and better outcomes follow.

-We are not assuming that we know what our female workforce wants.
-We are developing regional focus groups and assessing national benchmarks to identify an ideal wish list for female employees.
-In order to transform USACS into a destination of choice for women in health care, we plan to:
+We don’t assume to know what our female workforce wants.
+We are forming regional focus groups and assessing national benchmarks to identify a wish list for female employees.
+To transform USACS into a destination of choice for women in healthcare, we have:

-- Create management, networking and support opportunities for female leaders
+- Created management, networking and support opportunities for female leaders.

-- Develop a parental leave and flexible self-scheduling policy that considers the needs of all parental caregivers
+- Developed a parental leave and flexible self-scheduling policy that considers the needs of all parental caregivers.

-- Consider childcare options during mandatory company meetings
+- Considered childcare options during mandatory company meetings.

-Developing a properly trained management staff is an essential first step in understanding the needs of women in the workforce and supporting them along their path to success.
-To help ensure our management team is educated on the issue of diversity and inclusion, we plan to:
+Properly training our management staff is an essential first step in understanding the needs of women in our workforce and supporting them on their paths to success.
+To educate our management team on diversity and inclusion, we have:

-- Partner with local universities and other large corporations to develop a diversity training curriculum
+- Partnered with local universities and other large corporations to develop a diverse training curriculum.

-- Create a work environment that facilitates female representation at all levels of the organization
+- Created a work environment that encourages female representation at all levels of the organization.

-- Develop well-trained, high-quality managers who understand the unique needs of the women on their teams
+- Developed well-trained, high-quality managers who understand the unique needs of the women on their teams.

-We have developed a subcommittee dedicated to creating career pathways and identifying ways the company can be transparent about career opportunities for women.
-In partnership with our human resources department, this committee hopes to:
+USACS has developed a subcommittee dedicated to building career pathways and identifying ways the company can be transparent about career opportunities for women.
+In partnership with our human resources department, this committee has:

-- Establish a standard process to publicize job openings to all qualified candidates
+- Established a standard process for publicizing job openings to all qualified candidates.

-- Broaden application pools through continuing education and skills development training
+- Expanded application pools through continuing education and skills development.

-- Create management, networking and support opportunities for women
+- Created management, networking and support opportunities for women.

-- Build a networking system where female leaders within the company support and engage new women in leadership
+- Built a networking system where female leaders within the company support and engage new women in leadership.

 Why it matters

-- When a clinical team reflects the diverse makeup of the patients it serves, the results are consistently better outcomes
+- When a clinical team reflects the diversity of the patients it serves, outcomes are consistently better.

 The Shift Blog